openharmony/ark_js_runtime/docs/using-the-toolchain.md

 ## JS Bytecode Compiler

-Front-end tools, converting JS source code into ark bytecode, can be built by specifing the `--build-target` with `ark_ts2abc`.
+Front-end tools, converting JS source code into ARK bytecode, can be built by specifing the `--build-target` with `ark_ts2abc`.

 Build tools: